spoiling

 Spanish

-How common is "spoil"?
+How common is "spoiling"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.